microsoft/vcpkg-docs/vcpkg/maintainers/handling-usage-files.md

 ---
-title: Handling Usage Files
+title: Supplying Usage
 description: Guidance for handling usage files. ms.date: 05/11/2023
 ---

-# Handling Usage Files
+# Supplying Usage for Packages

 ## Overview
-Usage files play an important role in providing instructions, examples, or guidelines for utilizing packages within our repository.
-To ensure consistency and clarity, we have established the following guidelines for handling usage files:
+Providing usage documentation for vcpkg ports is highly valued as it allows users to easily adopt and utilize the packages within their projects.
+To this end, we highly encourage providing a text file named "usage" within the ports directory (i.e., `vcpkg/ports/<port-name>/usage`) describing the minimum buildsystem integration necessary to make the library function at all.
+It is intended for this file to be installed with the library.

-### Using `configure_file()` Function
+### Supplying Usage Files

 The recommended approach for handling usage files is by utilizing the `configure_file()` function provided by CMake.
-This function allows you to specify the source usage file and the destination path where it should be copied.
+This function should be called from within the port's `portfile.cmake` and allows you to specify the source usage file and the destination path where it should be copied.

 For example: